cpcerrato/sinatra-modular-skeleton/README.md

 Description
 ================

-This is a skeleton to easily develop sinatra applications using modular style.
+This is a skeleton to easily develop sinatra applications using a modular style.

+The project implements a MVC scaffold under the `app` folder.
+I'll describe the most relevant parts:

+* The main application file `application_controller.rb` it's a base controller class that must be inherited by each controller.
+* `lib` folder is used to store custom libraries
+* `public` folder is used, in e.g., to host static files like css, fonts, javascripts or images.
-The project implement MVC scaffold under `app` folder, the main application file `application_controller.rb` that must be inherited by each controller. `Features` folder used to BDD witch cucucmber, `lib` to store custom libraries, `public` to store css, fonts and javascripts (and images).
-The file `config.ru` import gems and files, run the application and map routes to specific resources.
+* The `config.ru` [rack](http://rack.github.io/) file imports gems and files, runs the application and maps routes to specific resources.
+* `features` folder is used for implementing BDD with [cucumber](https://github.com/cucumber/cucumber)
+* `template_controller.txt` file implements RESTfull routes to implement CRUD actions by each controller.
+You can copy & paste renamed as whatever_controller.rb and change the class to WhateverController.

+This is the complete scaffold:

 ```bash
 |-- app